Hello World in Rust

 pub value: f32,

-/// Unix timestamp in milliseconds
+/// Unix timestamp in nanoseconds

 pub timestamp: u64,